Ayush7614/Upraised-Assignment/README.md

 |                                     <a href="https://github.com/Ayush7614"><img src="https://avatars.githubusercontent.com/u/67006255?s=400&u=c0e16c3bba31328a028cfcca4b1fa7599509f905&v=4" width=150px height=150px /></a>                                      |
 | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |
 |                                                                                      **[Ayush Kumar](https://www.linkedin.com/in/ayush-kumar-%F0%9F%87%AE%F0%9F%87%B3-984443191/)**                                                                                    |

-## Future Scope of this Project:
-* Creating a beautiful website and navbar
-* View all the things what are doing this project and what is this
-* Adding more APIS we have also add option of True/False question with callung of APIS

 #### Kindly refer to future scopes for contribution